rust-ndarray/ndarray/parallel/README.rst

 - Still iterating on and evolving the crate

-  + A separate crate is less convenient (doesn't use rayon IntoParallelIterator trait, but a separate crate) but allows rapid iteration and we can follow the evolution of rayon's internals.
+  + A separate crate is less convenient (doesn't use rayon IntoParallelIterator trait, but a separate trait) but allows rapid iteration and we can follow the evolution of rayon's internals.
-  + This crate is double pace: For every ndarray or rayon major version, this crate goes up one major version.
+    This crate is double pace: For every ndarray or rayon major version, this crate goes up one major version.

 - Performance: